 MOD

 32.56 2) Control of on-scene communications is the responsibility of the unit coordinating search and rescue operations10.
 Simplex communications shall be used so that all on-scene mobile stations may share relevant information concerning the distress incident.
-If direct-printing telegraphy is used, it shall be in the forward error-correcting mode.
+(WRC-23)

 Reasons: NBDP has been deleted from the GMDSS, with the exception of MSI on certain frequencies which are contained in RR Appendix 15.
 On-scene communications are distress traffic between the mobile unit in distress and assisting mobile units.
 Therefore, on-scene communications using NBDP is not appropriate.